 Master the Art of Glamour Poses

 Glamour modelling demands seductive and provocative poses to promote lingerie.
-A confident model needs to be able to ooze sexiness through poses that could involve lying suggestively on the floor on your back or front, leaning against a wall or sitting on a chair.
+A confident female model needs to be able to ooze sexiness through poses that could involve lying suggestively on the floor on your back or front, leaning against a wall or sitting on a chair.

 These activities seem quite normal yet it is up to the model to bring the sex appeal needed from the glamour niche.
 Models will be wearing very little clothing exposing a lot of flesh and therefore, it is essential to have complete body awareness and understand which angles and poses will enhance your nude areas.

 Ripples and folds will not be accepted, which happens to all shapes when sitting in an unflattering position.

 - Place your right hand on your head bending the arm.
 Turn your head to the right and reach your left hand to almost touch your face.
 Push your chest forward and your bottom to the side.